Krande/condapackaging/src/code_aster/README.md

 **NOTE!** Keep in mind that many of the tests require `ctest`.
 So you will have to install `cmake` if you haven't already

-`run_ctest --resutest=ctest -L submit -L sequential -LE need_data --timefactor=5.0 --only-failed-results -j 6`
+`run_ctest --resutest=temp/ctest -L submit -L sequential -LE need_data --timefactor=5.0 --only-failed-results -j 6`

 ### Debugging individual failed tests